Overview of Refugee-led COVID-19 Preparedness and Response Projects with Syrian Refugees and IDPs in the Middle East

 Facilitated by RPI and implemented on-site by our refugee-led partners Sustainable International Medical Relief Organization, Multi Aid Programs, and Kids Paradise

-Syria: We are supporting SIMRO, a Turkey-based nonprofit led by Syrian doctors, to improve COVID-19 infection prevention and control at a specialized internal medicine hospital geared toward the elderly in war-torn Idlib.
+Syria: We support the Sustainable International Medical Relief Organization (SIMRO) to improve COVID-19 infection prevention and control at the Internal Medicine Specialty Hospital in Idlib.
 COVID-19 has been detected in Idlib and risks rapid transmission in northwest Syria.
 After 9 years of civil war, half of health facilities are non-operational and the conditions for hand washing are dismal in tented camps and informal settlements.
 Project funds support SIMRO to set up, equip, and staff medical screening operations at this 70-bed hospital over a 4-month period.
 Nurses are screening up to 8,700 patients per month for potential COVID-19 symptoms before they enter the hospital to access health care.
 The WHO and MSF Spain support Turkey-based SIMRO with other IPC efforts at this hospital, which has an isolation ward and a limited number of ventilators.